Multiple Testing under High-dimensional Dynamic Factor Model: Introduction

-Therefore, various testing procedures have been developed for testing hypotheses \eqref{hypo} under multi-factor models.
-When the covariance matrix of test statistics is known, \cite{fan2012estimating} introduce a principal factor approximation method to deal with any arbitrary dependent structure.
-As an extension, \cite{fan2017estimation} study the impact of unknown dependence on the testing procedure and establish a general framework such that FDP can be well approximated. \cite{lan2019factor} propose to eliminate the effect of latent factors by principal component analysis (PCA), and develop a factor-adjusted procedure to control FDR.
-These works rely on the normality assumption of the data.
-When all the factors are observed, \cite{zhou2018new} construct the test statistics for each individual hypothesis by a Huber loss-based approach and show that their dependence-adjusted procedures are robust against heavy-tailed data. \cite{chen2020robust} integrate the adaptive Huber regression with the multiplier bootstrap procedure to make robust inference for heavy-tailed data, which achieves good numerical performance for small or moderate sample size.
-In this research stream, a factor-adjusted robust multiple testing procedure is proposed by \cite{fan2019farmtest} under the setting where the latent factors exist and data are heavy-tailed.
-However, the minimization step for solving Huber loss and the implementation of multiplier bootstrap or cross-validation techniques in the aforementioned works are computationally expensive. \cite{giglio2019thousands} propose a modified BH procedure to detect the positive alpha, which is shown to be robust to omitted factors and missing data. \cite{feng2023one} further modify the symmetrized data aggregation technique proposed in \cite{Du_2021} to detect the promising alpha, which is shown to be robust to weak/strong factors and various error distributions.
-All these methods assume that the observations are serially independent.
+Various testing procedures \citep{leek2008general, friguet2009factor, fan2012estimating, desai2012cross, fan2017estimation} have been proposed to address the hypotheses \eqref{hypo} under the static factor model \eqref{eq:YXZ-1}.
+A common approach involves constructing factor-adjusted test statistics and then applying the standard Benjamini and Hochberg's (BH) procedure \citep{benjamini1995controlling} to identify the alternative set.
+When factors are observed, \cite{fan2012estimating} introduce a principal factor approximation method to estimate the false discovery proportion (FDP).
+As an extension, \cite{fan2017estimation} study the impact of latent factors on the testing procedure and establish a general framework such that the FDP can be well approximated. \cite{lan2019factor} propose to eliminate the effect of latent factors through principal component analysis (PCA) and to develop a factor-adjusted procedure to control the FDR.
+These studies rely on the assumption of normality of the data.
+For heavy-tailed data, \cite{zhou2018new} construct test statistics for each individual hypothesis using a Huber loss-based approach, and propose their dependence-adjusted procedures. \cite{chen2020robust} integrate the adaptive Huber regression with the multiplier bootstrap procedure, which achieves good numerical performance for small or moderate sample size.
+In this line of research, a factor-adjusted robust multiple testing procedure is proposed by \cite{fan2019farmtest} in the context of existing latent factors.
+However, the minimization step to solve the Huber loss and the implementation of multiplier bootstrap or cross-validation techniques in the aforementioned works are computationally expensive. \cite{giglio2019thousands} propose a modified BH procedure to detect positive $\mu_i$ values, which is shown to be robust to omitted factors and missing data. \cite{feng2023one} modify the symmetrized data aggregation technique proposed by \cite{Du_2021} to make their method robust to weak/strong factors and various error distributions.
+All of these methods assume that the observations are serially independent.